 - Willow does a spell.
 She kinda likes it.
 Good for her.
 Soon to be bad for everybody else.

 - Willow goes through Ms. Calendar's files, though by this point she hadn't yet found the ones saved on the floppy disk, which would help her restore Angel's soul.

-- Also the ghost dialogue foretells Bangel events in "Becoming, Part 2", and in Season 3.
+- Also the ghost dialogue foretells "Becoming, Part 2", and Season 3.
 In season 3, Buffy forgives Angel for what he did this season.
-Angel breaks up with Buffy so that she can have a normal life, but she doesn't care about not being able to have a normal relationship with him.
+In "Becoming", Angel breaks up with Buffy so she can have a normal life, even though she doesn't care about not being able to have a normal relationship with him.

 - "He killed a person and killed himself.
 Those are pretty much two of the dumbest things you could do."
 One of them later kills a person, and one of them later (depending on how you interpret the events of "The Gift"), commits suicide.